Skip links

 Amit: Absolutely.
 A few months after getting certified, I was hired to perform a vulnerability assessment for a mid-sized financial company.
 Using techniques I learned in CEH—like port scanning, service enumeration, and exploiting weak authentication—I discovered an exposed SMB share and gained access to sensitive internal documentation.

-More importantly, I provided a detailed remediation plan.
-That’s something CEH emphasizes: ethical responsibility.
-You’re not just there to break things—you’re there to help fix them.
+More importantly, I provided a detailed reorganization plan.
+Thats something CEH emphasizes: ethical responsibility.
+You're not just there to break things—you的re there to help fix them.

-Q6: What are some common mistakes CEH candidates make?
+Q6: What are some common missakes CEH candidates make?

 Amit:

-1. Skipping hands-on labs: You can’t pass with theory alone.
+1. Skipping hands-on labs: You may pass with theory alone.

-2. Ignoring legal and ethical hacking topics: These often appear in the exam and reflect the “ethical” part of CEH.
+2. Ignoring legal and ethical hacking topics: These often appeared in the exam and reflected the "ethical" part of CEH.

-4. Neglecting emerging topics: CEH v13, for example, includes fileless malware, cloud security, and MITRE ATT&CK—all of which are exam-relevant.
+4. Neglecting emerging topics: CEH v13, for example, including fileless malware, cloud security, and MITRE ATT&CK—all of which are reviewed.

 Q7: What does a day in your life as a CEH look like?

-Amit: I currently work as a penetration tester in a cybersecurity consulting firm.
+Amit: I currently work as a thought test in a cybersecurity consulting firm.
 A typical day might include:

 • Running vulnerability scans using Nessus or OpenVAS